 You get a call from someone who sounds like your grandchild or child.
 They are in distress and tell you that they are in jail and need bail money urgently!
 They also tell you not to tell anyone and give instructions on how to send the money.

 You receive a text or message on social media that reads as a wrong number such as “are we still on for golf?” or “when are we meeting tomorrow?” and – reasonably – you write back to correct the sender.
-However, the stranger continues the conversation and, before you know it, you’re carrying on a conversation with someone you don’t know… and most importantly, someone whose intentions you can’t trust.
+However, the stranger continues the conversation and before you know it you’re carrying on a conversation with someone you don’t know… and most importantly, someone whose intentions you can’t trust.

-Want to know more in the meantime?
-Here are some tips from the National Institute on Aging.
+Further resources – Here are some tips from the National Institute on Aging.